tarek-nawara/db-driver/README.md

 # db-driver
-Reword on the DB driver using Scala language
+Reimplementing the DB driver using Scala language